Alliantum/odoo_mail_attachments/readme/CONFIGURATION.md

 1. In order to add dynamically attachment to your emails.
 You must go to Settings / General Settings and scroll down to the bottom.
-A new seccion `Dynamic Mail Attachments` will have appeared there, then click on Manage button to launch the wizard and start creating rules.
+A new section `Dynamic Mail Attachments` will have appeared there, then click on Manage button to launch the wizard and start creating rules.

 <div align="center" style="margin: 2rem;">
     <img src="../static/description/settings.png" width="90%" style="border-radius: 5px;">